Login

 How to apply for Tibet Travel Permit?

-1. Think about where you will go into Tibet, from China or Nepal.
-If you from Nepal, you needn’t a China Visa.
+1. Think about where you will go in Tibet, from China or Nepal.
+If you are from Nepal, you needn’t have a China Visa.

-2. Obtain a Chinese L Visa from Chinese Embassy in your home country with at least 6 months validity period.
+2. Obtain a Chinese L Visa from the Chinese Embassy in your home country with at least 6 month validity period.

 3. Choose the way to Tibet, by flight or by train; which regions you will visit, such as Lhasa, Mount Everest, and Mount Kailash.

-4. Find a reliable and local Tibet Travel Agency and tell them your needs, and let them arrange your tour and your Tibet Travel Permit
+4. Find a reliable and local Tibet Travel Agency tell them your needs, and let them arrange your tour and your Tibet Travel Permit.

-Because Tibet Tourism Bureau does not accept individual applications for permits, visitors must entrust a Tibet local travel agency to apply for TTB permit, Frontier Pass and Military Permit.
-As a local travel agency, we can do for you.
+Because the Tibet Tourism Bureau does not accept individual applications for permits, visitors must entrust a Tibet local travel agency to apply for a TTB permit, Frontier Pass, and Military Permit.
+As a local travel agency, we can do it for you.

 Which kinds of Tibet Travel Permits do I need to travel in Tibet?